deterbold/CdP/content/authors/Thomas Volden/_index.md

 ---
 # Display name
-title: Thomas, Vase Schultz Volden
+title: Volden, Thomas Vase Schultz

 # Username (this should match the folder name)
 authors: